 Description

 The GenRocket Partition Engine is used to generate hundreds of millions, billions, or even trillions of rows of test data in a short period of time.
 This is accomplished by partitioning the load to generate huge amounts of test data across multiple GenRocket instances running within a given server.
-When generating enormous amounts of test data, the load can be partitioned across multiple servers, with each running multiple GenRocket instances.
+When generating enormous amounts of test data, the load can be partitioned across multiple servers, each running multiple GenRocket instances.

 Special Note